Microsoft/ATADocs.pt-br/ATPDocs/install-atp-step3.md

 ---
-title: Guia rápido para baixar o pacote de instalação do sensor do ATP do Azure | Microsoft Docs
+title: Baixar início rápido do pacote de instalação do sensor do ATP do Azure
 description: A etapa três da instalação do Azure ATP ajuda a baixar o pacote de instalação do sensor do Azure ATP.
 keywords: ''
 author: shsagir